 Now that you know how to get around, here’s what you should be up to during your time in Sydney.

 Your first day in Sydney will see you enjoying the beautiful natural surrounds that Sydney has to offer and immersing yourself in unique cultural experiences.

 - Why it’s awesome: The Bondi Icebergs Pool is an ocean pool that is by far the most photographed pool in all of Australia!
 It was built to look like a normal swimming pool but is filled to the brim with sea water, much like any other tidal pool.

 - Cost: $7

 - Food nearby: Sefa Kitchen is a great little munching spot serving creative Middle Eastern dishes.
 The food is absolutely divine and the atmosphere is lovely.
-You’ll find this dining spot packed with locals all year around!
-If you enjoy your food a little spicy, this is a great place to go, however most dishes are adaptable, so you don’t have to choose the spicy options.
+You’ll find this dining spot packed with locals all year round!
+If you enjoy your food a little spicy, this is a great place to go, however, most dishes are adaptable, so you don’t have to choose the spicy options.

 Bondi Icebergs Pool has become an all-year-round landmark for Bondi Beach.
 A dip into the seawater is the most refreshing way to start the morning, no matter what time of year you’re visiting Sydney.
 It may take a brave soul to venture into the water during winter, although the locals enjoy it just fine!
 Perhaps they’re a little more accustomed to the beach lifestyle?